-· Walking Foot
+Walking Foot

 This accessory will allow you to stitch the leather without persistent slips.
 Remember that you need either a walking foot or a silicone sticky one to sew on the leather.
 Otherwise, feed dogs won’t perform, the needle will sew where it’s not meant to, and your creation will now be messed up.

 If you know you will continuously work on heavy-duty materials, you should probably buy a machine with a built-in walking foot, instead of adding an accessory.
 Have a look at the Best Walking Foot Machines for Leather.

 Here’s a pro tip: Add some powder to the area that is being worked on to greatly diminish the chances of the leather sliding around during sewing.

 Sewing Leather with a Hand Sewing Machine

 You must know in advance that the leather must be treated with special care as it can easily get scratched.
 Also, know that leather is heavier and harder to handle than any other material.
 You will have to use different sizes of needles and thread sizes depending on the final look you want to achieve.

 Some tips on how to sew leather on a hand sewing machine

 - The most important thing to remember is that leather is a very fragile material.
 If a stitch is made, there is no way back, so you must be sure of what you are doing before proceeding.
 You may also practice on a small piece of leather before you stitch the actual item.

-- To easily add the quality to the piece, cut the thread off after you’ve finished sewing and carefully burn the end carefully with a lighter once you have finished sewing.
+- To easily add quality to the piece, cut the thread off after you’ve finished sewing and carefully burn the end carefully with a lighter once you have finished sewing.
 Finally, pass over your finger.
 The leather doesn’t get damaged and the stitches won’t get loose.

 Leather Sewing Needles and Thread

 - the size of the needle that your machine is able to handle (check your machine’s manual);

 - the needle size you must use for a particular material;

 Needle and Thread for Leather Sewing Machine

-The leather sewing needle and the correct thread are two special accessories which you will definitely need if you want to use a standard machine or hand stitch.
+The leather sewing needle and the correct thread are two special accessories that you’ll definitely need if you want to use a standard machine or hand stitch.